Southwark Cathedral to Canterbury Cathedral

 This is not a fundraising event but any excess funds will be held by The Friends of Southwark Cathedral to support the mission of the Cathedral.

-For further information please contact Kate Dean, Director of The Friends of Southwark Cathedral by email or on 020 7367 6700.
+For further information please contact Kate Dean, Director of The Friends of Southwark Cathedral at email@example.com or on 020 7367 6700.